-I am currently a Member at the School of Natural Sciences at the Institute for Advanced Study.
+I am currently the Infosys Member at the School of Natural Sciences at the Institute for Advanced Study.
 My research focuses on the connection between asymptotic symmetries in flat spacetimes and soft theorems in quantum field theories, as well as its connection to memory effects and black hole information.

 I received my Ph.D. in Physics at the Center for Fundamental Laws of Nature in the Physics Department at Harvard University under Andrew Strominger.
 My thesis entitled Asymptotic Symmetries in Four-Dimensional Gauge and Gravity Theories studies the connection between asymptotic symmetries in flat spacetimes and soft theorems.
 A list of my publications may be found here.